 1. A petition Sponsor or group who receives contributions or makes expenditures in excess of five-hundred dollars (\$500) for purposes of expressly advocating the passage or defeat of an initiative must file a statement of organization as a Ballot Question Committee with the Arkansas Ethics Commission.
 A petition Sponsor or group who receives contributions or makes expenditures in excess of five-hundred dollars (\$500) for purposes of expressly advocating the passage or defeat of a referendum must file a statement of organization as a Legislative Question Committee.
 A Ballot Question Committee and a Legislative Question Committee must also file financial reports directly with the Ethics Commission every month.
 Financial reports are likewise required to be filed by an individual spending his or her own personal funds.
-A copy of the Statement of Organization can be found at the end of this booklet beginning on page 47.
-Please see the Secretary of State's website or the Ethics Commission website for a copy of the current forms required to be filed by a Ballot Question Committee or Legislative Question Committee.
+A copy of the Statement of Organization can be found at the end of this booklet beginning on page 56.
+Please see the Ethics Commission's website for a copy of the current forms required to be filed by a Ballot Question Committee or Legislative Question Committee.
 Forms are also available by contacting the Arkansas Ethics Commission.

-- 2. Prior to circulating the petition and gathering signatures, a Sponsor of a statewide initiative or referendum petition must submit the proposal to the Arkansas Attorney General.
-The full text of the measure along with a proposed popular name and ballot title must be submitted.
-The Attorney General will issue an opinion on the popular name and ballot title.
-If rejected, the Sponsor can amend and resubmit to the Attorney General. - 3.
-After the Attorney General approves the popular name and ballot title and at least thirty (30) days prior to filing the petition signatures with the Secretary of State, the measure must be published at the Sponsor's expense in a newspaper with statewide circulation.
-Even though Act 1413 of 2013 removed the statutory requirement concerning publication, Article 5, Section 1 of the Arkansas Constitution still requires that the measure be published at least thirty (30) days prior to filing the petition signatures with the Secretary of State.
-Sponsors should contact the Secretary of State to arrange for publication of their proposal at the earliest possible time after approval of the popular name and ballot title by the Attorney General.
-Publication in the newspaper is often completed prior to circulation of the petitions for gathering signatures. - 4.
-Each petition part that is circulated must contain the following information: Canvasser's Instruction provided by the Attorney General; Popular Name and Ballot Title approved by the Attorney General; full text of the measure; Petitioner's oath requesting that the measure be placed on the ballot; signature page; and Canvasser's affidavit which must be signed in the presence of the Notary Public and properly notarized. - 5.
-The popular name and ballot title, which were approved by the Attorney General, and the complete text of the measure to be voted upon are required to be attached to each page containing petition signatures.
-In addition, each petition part should contain the Instructions to the Canvasser, which are provided by the Attorney General in the letter approving the popular name and ballot title.
-Those instructions must be in bold type and attached to a statewide petition under the signature of the Attorney General.
-Moreover, the type font size for the instructions on penalties shall be larger than the font size for other instructions.
+2. Prior to circulating the petition and gathering signatures, a Sponsor of a statewide initiative or referendum petition must file a copy of the petition as it will be circulated to the Secretary of State.
+This filing must include the full text of the measure, the popular name, and the ballot title.
+The Secretary of State will return a file-marked copy of this original draft to the sponsor, at which point the sponsor may begin circulating the petition.

+3. At least thirty (30) days prior to filing the petition signatures with the Secretary of State, the measure must be published at the Sponsor's expense in a newspaper with statewide circulation.
+Proof of Publication must accompany submission to the Secretary of State at the time of submission.

+4. Each petition part that is circulated must contain the following information: Canvasser's Instructions provided by the Attorney General; Popular Name, Ballot Title, and full text of the measure; Petitioner's oath requesting that the measure be placed on the ballot; signature page; and Canvasser's affidavit which must be signed in the presence of the Notary Public and properly notarized.

+5. The Canvasser Instructions must be in bold type and attached to a statewide petition under the signature of the Attorney General.
+The type font size for the instructions on penalties shall be larger than the font size for other instructions.
 See Ark.
-Code Ann. § 7-9-108(c). - 6.
-Act 1413 of 2013 added the requirement that the signature portion of an initiative or referendum petition be formatted and contain the number of signature lines prescribed by the Secretary of State. - 7.
-The signature page of the petition should be landscape, on legal size paper, and the lines should be wide enough to allow the Petitioner sufficient space to print the required information with a maximum of ten (10) signature lines per page.
+Code Ann. § 7-9-108(c).

+6. The signature portion of an initiative or referendum petition shall be formatted and contain the number of signature lines prescribed by the Secretary of State.

+7. The signature page of the petition should be landscape, on legal size paper, and the lines should be wide enough to allow the Petitioner sufficient space to print the required information with a maximum of ten (10) signature lines per page.
 The signature page should include spaces for the Petitioner's signature, printed name, address, birth date, county of residence, and date of signing in his/her own handwriting.
 If the Petitioner requires assistance due to disability, another person may print the name, address, birth date and date of signing for the Petitioner; however, the person assisting must sign and print his/her own name in the margin of the petition.
 Although not required by statute, it is virtually essential for the Petitioner to identify the County in which he or she is registered to vote.